bezosonfleek/AWS-Cloud-Projects/Cloud-Migration/README.md

 5. Go directly to the VM's Hardware tab, select the placeholder Hard Disk, click Detach, and then click Remove to wipe it out entirely.

+6. **Add the Cloud-Init Drive:** Still in the Hardware tab of VM 1000, click **Add** and select **Cloud-Init Drive**.
+Set the storage pool to `local-lvm` and click **Add**.
+This device is required for automated guest provisioning — it injects SSH keys, user credentials, and network configuration into the VM at first boot without manual console interaction.

 ### Step 3: Run the Block Storage Import

 Because cloud-init .img files are raw virtual hard drives rather than bootable installation CD-ROMs, Proxmox must convert the file into a native block volume.